Curricular Resource Center

 DUGs that require funding must apply for it through the Curricular Resource Center; part of that application process includes a mandatory training/orientation session.
 DUGs generally receive half of their funding from the CRC and the other half funding from their academic unit.

 The CRC Director reviews and makes a final approval on funding proposals.
-The DUGs co-coordinators support the DUGs program, manage the list of DUG leaders (Brown has 70 DUGs!), and promote campus-wide initiatives for DUGs.
+The DUGs co-coordinators support the DUGs program, manage the list of DUG leaders (Brown has 60 DUGs representing 75 academic programs!), and promote campus-wide initiatives for DUGs.
 In particular, the co-coordinators assist the CRC Director in approving funding proposals by reviewing proposals, checking for missing materials, and preparing DUG leaders to submit their funding proposals (including creating and running the DUG Leader Training).

-DUGs are not required to apply for funding from the College/CRC in order to remain in good standing.
-There are some DUGs that have been active for years but do not apply for funding.
+DUGs are not required to apply for funding from the College/CRC to remain in good standing.
+Some DUGs have been active for years but do not apply for funding.

 Funding Process